andrewratliff/andrewratliff.github.io/_posts/2020-08-18-incidents-in-the-life-of-a-slave-girl.md

 White men may father mixed-race children, but to free a mixed-race child crosses a line that the male dominated slave society draws.
 Thus, the mixed-race children of enslaved mothers are necessarily born into slavery, with little hope of freedom.

 The children do not go free, but they are not likely to stay with their mothers.
 The wives of enslavers generally take offense to mixed-race children on their properties, and demand the sale of the children.
 The wives pass their husbands’ mixed-race children, “…into the slave-trader’s hands as soon as possible, and thus [get] them out of their sight” (p.
 31).
-Specifically in the case of Dr. and Mrs. Flint, Harriet professes: “[Dr. Flint] never allowed his offspring by slaves to remain long in sight of himself and his wife” (p.
+Specifically in the case of Dr. and Mrs. Flint, Harriet maintains: “[Dr. Flint] never allowed his offspring by slaves to remain long in sight of himself and his wife” (p.
 39).
 When mixed-race children must leave their family members for a new plantation, they suffer for the crimes of their fathers.

 # Wealthy White Enslavers